A Ranking Game for Imitation Learning: Related Work

 \textbf{Learning from Preferences and Suboptimal Data}: Learning from preferences and suboptimal data is important when expert data is limited or hard to obtain.
-A previous line of work~\citep{Brown2019ExtrapolatingBS,brown2020better,brown2020safe,chen2020learning} has studied this setting and demonstrated that offline rankings over suboptimal behaviors can be effectively leveraged to learn a reward function. \citet{christiano2017deep,palan2019learning,ibarz2018reward} studied the question of learning from preferences in the setting when a human is available to provide online preferences\footnote{We will use preferences and ranking interchangebly} (active queries).
-In this work, we explore the under-studied question of learning from expert demonstrations alongside a set of offline preferences/rankings.
-Previous work by~\citet{palan2019learning} explored this question in an active query setting under an assumption of a reward which is linear in known features, allowing for efficient computation of a reward posterior.
-Our work makes no such assumptions and allows for integrating offline preferences and expert demonstrations under a common framework of a ranking game.
+Preferences~\citep{akrour2011preference,wilson2012bayesian,sadigh2017active,christiano2017deep,palan2019learning,cui2021airl} have the advantage of providing guidance in situations expert might not get into, and in the limit provides full ordering over trajectories which expert data cannot.
+A previous line of work~\citep{Brown2019ExtrapolatingBS,brown2020better,brown2020safe,chen2020learning} has studied this setting and demonstrated that offline rankings over suboptimal behaviors can be effectively leveraged to learn a reward function. \cite{christiano2017deep,palan2019learning,ibarz2018reward} studied the question of learning from preferences in the setting when a human is available to provide online preferences\footnote{We will use preferences and ranking interchangebly} (active queries), while \cite{palan2019learning} additionally assumed the reward to be linear in known features.
+Our work makes no such assumptions and allows for integrating offline preferences and expert demonstrations under a common framework.\looseness=-1

-\textbf{Learning from Observation} (LfO): LfO is typically a more challenging problem than the traditional learning from demonstration setting (LfD), because actions taken by the expert are unavailable.
-Some prior works~\cite{torabi2018behavioral,yang2019imitation,edwards2019imitating} approach LfO by inferring expert actions through a learned inverse dynamics model.
-These methods rely on the assumption of injective dynamics and suffer from compounding errors when the policy is deployed.
-Previous works have broadly considered two objectives for LfO: state-next state marginal matching~\citep{torabi2019recent, zhu2020off,sun2019provably} and direct state marginal matching~\cite{ni2020f,liu2019state}.
-A recently proposed method OPOLO~\cite{zhu2020off} derives an upper bound for the original LfO objective which enables it to utilize off-policy data and increase sample efficiency.
-Our work studies the learning dynamics of the two player imitation game in the LfO setting and shows that approaching imitation learning through the lens of a Stackelberg game leads to sample efficiency gains that outperform baselines, including OPOLO, by a significant margin.
+\textbf{Learning from Observation} (LfO): LfO is the problem setting of learning from expert observations.
+This is typically more challenging than the traditional learning from demonstration setting (LfD), because actions taken by the expert are unavailable.
+LfO is broadly formulated using two objectives: state-next state marginal matching~\citep{torabi2019recent, zhu2020off,sun2019provably} and direct state marginal matching~\citep{ni2020f,liu2019state}.
+Some prior works~\citep{torabi2018behavioral,yang2019imitation,edwards2019imitating} approach LfO by inferring expert actions through a learned inverse dynamics model.
+These methods assume injective dynamics and suffer from compounding errors when the policy is deployed.
+A recently proposed method OPOLO~\citep{zhu2020off} derives an upper bound for the LfO objective which enables it to utilize off-policy data and increase sample efficiency.
+Our method outperforms baselines including OPOLO, by a significant margin.